 Section 6.5 of this plan includes the results of analyzing the performance measures.

-This report also presents a detailed analysis of Environmental Justice issues in section 9.2 - Critical Factors in Planning - Environmental Justice (EJ), and provides a comparison of the location of 2045 MTP projects and EJ populations in Appendix 8 - Environmental Justice Project Tables.
+This report also presents a detailed analysis of Environmental Justice issues in section 9.2 - Critical Factors in Planning - Environmental Justice (EJ), and provides a comparison of the location of 2045 MTP projects and EJ populations in Appendix 12 - Environmental Justice Project Tables.

-- Our MPOs have a single vision for what our region's transportation system should achieve. - Both MPOs adopted consistent goals and objectives to accomplish this vision, and a common set of performance measures to track progress towards the goals and objectives. - Each MPO may choose different target values they wish to achieve, based on the conditions and priorities of the different MPOs. - Performance measure are designed to align with Federal requirements under the FAST Act, the federal transportation law.
+- Our MPOs have a single vision for what our region's transportation system should achieve. - Both MPOs adopted consistent goals and objectives to accomplish this vision, and a common set of performance measures to track progress towards the goals and objectives. - Each MPO may choose different target values they wish to achieve, based on the conditions and priorities of the different MPOs. - Performance measures are designed to align with Federal requirements under the FAST Act, the federal transportation law; and targets for safety and transit asset state of good repair are included as part of the 2045 Metropolitan Transportation Plan